 A minor is an elective course of study that allows for some depth of study in a discipline, but not to the same extent as the major.
 A minor may be chosen by a student along with any major.
-The College offers minors in:
+The College offers the following minors:

-Anthropology French Physical Education
+Anthropology French Physics

-Art History Physics
+Art History Political Science

-Biology International Studies Political Science
+Biology International Studies Psychology

-Chemistry Japanese Psychology
+Chemistry Mathematics Religion and Philosophy

-Computer Science Mathematics Religion and Philosophy
+Computer Science Music Spanish

-Economics Music Spanish
+Economics Music/Scottish Arts Theatre

-English Music/Scottish Arts Theatre
+English Physical Education